 3 Tips for Vibrant House Portraits

 House portraits capture the essence of a home like no other art form.
 Each home tells a story, reflecting the love and memories that reside within its walls.
-I take pride in creating accurate and charming watercolour house portraits that bring out the personality of each dwelling.
-Whether it’s a quaint cottage, a modern marvel, or a rustic retreat, custom artwork serves as charming keepsakes that celebrate a home’s character and charm, perfect for gifting or proud display.
+I take pride in creating accurate portraits that bring out the personality of each subject.
+Whether it’s a cottage, a house, or a barn, each becomes a meaningful keepsake that celebrates character and charm.

 I’m going to demonstrate these three tips in my painting of the Coldwater Grist Mill in Ontario, Canada.
-I was commissioned to make a piece for a local silent auction this fall, and I selected this mill because I love how the vibrant red stands out against the surrounding foliage.
+I was commissioned to make a piece for a local silent auction this fall, and I selected this mill because I love how the vibrant red stands out against the surrounding trees and shrubs.

 Tip 1

 Here, I am leaving the highlight on the railing in the foreground of the picture.
-I painted resist (see my Essential Tools post, coming soon) over the railings when filling in the river and greenery behind.
-Then I removed the resist and added shadows to the bottom of the railing.
+I painting masking fluid (see my Essential Tools post) over the railings when filling in the river and greenery behind.
+Then I removed it and added shadows to the bottom of the railing.
 The contrast felt stark while I was painting it, but when I looked at the reference photo, the top of the railing was reflecting the sun and therefore bright white.
 In the end (see the photo at the top of the post) it all came together and added more interest to the painting.

 Tip 2

-Similar to leaving highlights, incorporating deep shadows can add depth and dimension, allowing your artwork to pop off the page.
-Start by identifying the light source (e.g. where is the sun shining from?) in your composition and use it as a guide to strategically place your shadows.
-Sometimes I look at a photo without focusing on it, it will be a little blurry, which helps me see the contrasting colours rather than the details of the building.
-This contrast not only brings your subject to life but also highlights the unique features of the house, making it more visually appealing.
+Similar to leaving highlights, incorporating deep shadows adds depth and anchors your painting to the page.
+First, identify the light source (e.g. where is the sun shining from?) in your composition and use it as a guide to place your shadows.
+Sometimes I look at a photo without focusing on it (e.g., it will be a little blurry), which helps me see the contrasting colours rather than the details of the building.
+This contrast helps to highlight the unique features of the building, helping to capture its unique charm.
 I know it can be scary, but don’t shy away from using bold, dark hues; they will enhance the overall richness of your portrait and draw the eye to the intricate details that tell the story of the home.

 To make the shadow colour, I added purple to the remaining red paint.
 Blue could also be added, as cool colours help create deep shadows, but avoid black because it is a “dead” colour and reduces the vibrancy of the work (that said, I do occasionally use black, like when painting the windows).
 Always test your shadow colour on a scrap piece of paper to ensure you like the colour before adding it to your final work.
 I used my shadow mix under the eves, beside/under the windows, and on the right side of the building (again, see the final painting at the top of the post).